mike-nelson/Cordova-Text-To-Speech-Plugin/README.md

-#cordova3-ios-tts-plugin
+#Cordova iOS Text to Speech Plugin
 =======================

-A very small text to speech plugin for Cordova3 / Ios
+A small text to speech plugin for Cordova3 / iOS

-##INSTALLATION
+### Installation

 In your Cordova project directory : cordova plugin add https://github.com/cavej03/cordova3-ios-tts-plugin